“A man must love his father and yet be free of his father’s expectations and criticisms in order to be a free man.”

-Ignorant to external luxuries in first world countries, I was happy because I had everything that I ever needed.
+Ignorant of external luxuries in first world countries, I was happy because I had everything I ever needed.

-By far, my biggest influence were my parents because I would see them almost every day.
+By far, my biggest influence was my parents because I would see them almost every day.

-For me to completely break free from their expectations and start living my truth, I had to imagine my parents were dead.
+For me to completely break free from their expectations and start embracing my truth, I had to imagine my parents were dead.

 “How will I live the rest of my life?”

-After going through that mental exercise, I broke the lifelong shackles that are my parents’ and society’s expectations and belief system.
+After going through that mental exercise, I broke the lifelong shackles my parents’ and society’s had placed on me.

-Unpeeling my “purpose” one layer at a time, I lived with more intent and drive towards what I want in life – to become my best version so I can help others becomes theirs.
+Unpeeling my “purpose” one layer at a time, I lived with more intent and drive towards my dream life – to become my best so I can help others becomes theirs.

-For example, take the people that you spend the most time with.
+For example, take the people you spend the most time with.

 Whether you realize it or not, eventually what they believe and do will rub off on you through osmosis.